Many people wonder what to serve with French onion soup since it’s so rich and hearty.

-Also known as the holy grail of entrees, steak is perhaps the best thing you can pair with your French onion soup.
-You can pick pretty much whatever steak you prefer and it’ll go great with your soup.
+Also known as the holy grail of entrees, steak is perhaps the best thing you can serve after a bowl of French onion soup.

-Next, if you want to combine your luscious soup with something chewy, go for a nice flank steak.
+However, if you want to combine your luscious soup with something chewy, go for a nice flank steak.
 That will give your teeth something meaty to chomp on.

 Finally, if you want a rich meal from start to end, pair your French onion soup with a T-Bone or rib-eye steak.
 This combo is extra flavorful and incredibly filling!